brendankellyODG/opendatagroup.github.io/Product Manuals/Record Sets and Control Records/index.md

 ---
 # Recordsets and Control Records

-To better handle different model types (such as batch models), FastScore models support using **recordsets**.
+To better handle different model types (such as batch models), ModelOp Center models support using **recordsets**.
 A record set is an ordered collection of records.
 In R and Python, recordsets are analogous to (and in fact, deserialized into) data frames.

 ## Models with Recordsets